 On completion of the tender process to set up the Framework Agreement:

-- All remaining bidders must be advised of the proposed award decision and the mandatory standstill period observed
+• all remaining bidders must be advised of the proposed award decision including the information detailed in a Regulation 86 notice and the mandatory standstill period observed;

-- A contract award notice must be published within 48 days of setting up the Framework Agreement, however, individual notices are not required each time the Framework Agreement is used,
+• a contract award notice must be published on the Find a Tender Service within 30 days of setting up the Framework Agreement, however, individual notices are not required each time the Framework Agreement is used;